andreipopescufilimon/WRO2025_Future_Engineers/github-commits/commit-22.03.2025.md

-Commit - 24/02/2025
+Commit - 22/03/2025

-- Wrote Power and Sense Management and current Cost Analysis.
-- Uploaded all technical drawings of the 3D printed parts.
+- Uploaded robot images from all 6 angles
-- Wrote Mobility Management.
+- Uploaded open round codes that fully works